Cracko298/ISZ-Console-Injector/README.md

 - ***damagetarget 1/100*** - Can kill players, zombies, geese, weapons/items, and windows.
 - ***destroytarget*** - Removes the object from game (until the game is closed/left).

+# FAQ:
+- Why would I use this?

+*Debgging, Modding, Making External Cheats, More Control Over Hacking & Debugging.*

+- Why is this Better than the [ISZ-Advanced-Hack-Tool]?

 # Version (1.0 - 2.0 Screenshots):
 ![176267057-5ff832cb-2ded-4007-956f-18d6263f56d2](https://user-images.githubusercontent.com/78656905/187112049-73b842f6-af31-4e76-9561-a06ab6c1dafb.png)